Paris Saint Germain Academy Camp Airport Transfer Information & Camp Frequently Asked Questions

 A: Yes, please be sure to indicate in the online application form any medication that your son is taking or if he is following a treatment.
 We will update the medical staff at the disposal at the camp who will follow your son.
 It is important that we receive accurate information about any pre-existing medical conditions your child may have.
 Should you not have already informed us of a medical condition when you registered online please do so as soon as possible.
 Please note that Paris Saint Germain Academy Camp accepts students on the assumption that they are in good health.
 If your child needs to bring any medication with them please give us full information about dosage, time to take the medication and storage information.

-Q: Is there anybody supervising the participants during the night?
+Q: Is there anybody supervising the participants during the night for residential participants?

 A: There is camp staff on site 24 hours per day.